Lesson 1.14: Defining Evaluation Order

 However, K has built-in support for deciding when to heat and when to cool.

-This support comes in the form of the rule attributes heat
+This support comes in the form of the rule attributes heat and cool as

-well as the specially named function isKResult
+well as the specially named function isKResult.

 Consider the following definition, which is equivalent to LESSON-13-C